Aorux01/Fn-Archive-Builds/README.md

 This repository is a curated archive of Fortnite builds.
 Below you will find direct download links to various versions of the game, organized by chapter and season.

+This is my CDN, I pay for it out of my own pocket so **I hope you enjoy it**!

 ---

 <!-- ## 🌐 Website